-This document is adopted from the European Industrial Gases Association document IGC Doc 93/03 'Safety Features of Portable Cryogenic Liquid Containers for Industrial and Medical Gases' and acknowledgement and thanks are hereby given to EIGA for permission granted for the use of their document
+This document is adopted from the European Industrial Gases Association IGC 93/03 'Safety features of portable cryogenic liquid containers for industrial and medical gases'.
+Acknowledgement and thanks are hereby given for permission granted for the use of the document.